 To whitelist our IP address and domain, your IT manager needs the following information:

-Once this entry has been added, users will be able receive email from and participate in exchanges.
+Once these entries have been added, users will be able receive email from and participate in exchanges.

 There are a number of organizations that black-list known spam servers.
 Every originator of email has a story to tell of being flagged as a spammer and having to leap through hoops to get off the blacklist.
 In the past, we’ve had this problem as well, although the situation has much improved since our switch to SendGrid.
 If you receive a bounced message indicating that the sending server is blacklisted, we need to be informed immediately so that we can take the necessary steps to get off the blacklist.